 The park has decided to allow the current maintenance footprint to remain here as a permanent status quo.
-In exchange for this permanent impact, a new and larger artificial wetland with significantly greater plant diversity and wildlife habitat value would be constructed at the sewage lagoons a half mile to the south.
+In exchange for this permanent impact, a new and larger wetland with significantly greater plant diversity and wildlife habitat value would be constructed at the sewage lagoons (former wetland) a half mile to the south.
 In 2009, the upper Morefield lagoon cell (cell 1) was decommissioned and abandoned due to the high groundwater levels under it.
-Ongoing NPS hydrological and biological studies at this site indicate that a self-sustaining mixed wetland of open water, emergent, riparian, and seasonally wet marsh could be constructed within most of abandoned lagoon cell.
-For the purposes of this Statement of Findings, the NPS addresses only wetlands included under the jurisdiction of the NPS Wetland Protection and Procedural Manual #77-1, which in this case only includes the corral meadow wetland.
+Ongoing NPS hydrological and biological studies at this site indicate that a self-sustaining wetland system consisting of open water, emergent marsh, riparian, and seasonally wet meadow habitat could be constructed within most of abandoned lagoon cell.